The time has finally come where I now need to implement some rules for commenting on my blog.

 At the time I’m writing this post I’ve been doing that religiously for the past nine months.
 I can honestly say that I’ve learned a thing or two.
 Here are a few of the pet peeves that I have with people who comment on my blog.

-- You’re an affiliate marketer and you’re only here for backlinks:
+- You’re only here for backlinks:

 - The comment you left has nothing to do with the blog post: